The Future of Indirect Sales

 In recent years, there’s been a digital transformation.

 We buy products online.
 We’ve cut out the middlemen for most products, which seems to be a smart move.

-Financial services have also substantially decreased their network of intermediaries.
+Financial services have also substantially decreased its network of intermediaries.
 The 2011 financial crisis and following regulatory rules obliged boardrooms to clean up their balance sheet and to increase their capital position.
 And, a lot of these intermediaries didn’t seem to be profitable, even before the crises.

 But these situations are nothing more than challenges for incumbents.

 It’s a trigger to move, innovate and rethink current business models.
 Increased consumer expectations are one of the most important drivers for disruption.